vloverar/multialignet/README.md

 # multialignet data export

-These two zip files contain the same data from two different sources:
+The two zip files contained in the "lrec_submission" directory contain the same data from two different sources:

   -   "multialignet_csv_data.zip" contains all the 1111 CSV files directly produced by the multialignet data ingestion system, so there's one CSV file for each annotationprocess launched on a certain head MCk.
 Files are named in the following way: HeadMCkBabelNetSynsetCode_EnglishWordNetLemma_200.csv .